-This annual list of the best acai bowl franchises was posted on October 1, 2022.
+This annual list of the best acai bowl franchises was revised and updated on August 31, 2023.

-A Brazilian dish made from the frozen and mashed fruit of the acai palm, acai bowls have taken off in a big way in recent years.
-Since appearing on the US health food scene in the early 2000s, they’ve grown to become an increasingly popular option for those interested in healthy eating, tasty desserts, and culinary novelty.
+A Brazilian dish made from the frozen and mashed fruit of the acai palm, acai bowls have been very popular in recent years.
+Since appearing on the US health food scene in the early 2000s, they’ve become an increasingly popular option for those interested in health eating, tasty desserts, and culinary novelty.
 In response, several franchises have been founded that specialize in acai bowls and related dishes.

-In the US, acai bowls are made using acai berries, fruit, nuts, and seeds, with milk, yogurt, and non-dairy substitutes, usually topped with more fruit and granola.
+In the US, acai bowls are made using acai berries, fruit, nuts, and seeds, with milk, yogurt, and non-dairy substitutes, topped with more fruit and granola.
 Loaded up with fiber, antioxidants, vitamins, minerals, proteins, and healthy fats, they’re one of the healthiest dessert options on the market, similar in style and substance to smoothies, but with a more interesting aesthetic and added novelty value.
+This combination of health, flavor, and novelty has powered a period of success.

-That buzz has been driven most strongly by young women and the health conscious.
+The acai buzz has largely been driven most strongly by young women and the health conscious, a fact reflected in the connection between talk about acai and vegan diets.
 Any new outlet needs to target an area with these sorts of demographics, either as residents or as regular visitors.
-Positions close to gyms and sports clubs can help to draw the right sort of customers.
-Competition comes not just from other acai bowl sellers but from juice and wellness food outlets, which provide similar products for a similar demographic, and this should factor into seeking a location.
+Positions close to gyms and sports clubs can help to draw health-conscious customers, while shops in hip and alternative neighborhoods may attract customers concerned with avoiding highly processed foods and additives.
+Competition comes not just from other acai bowl sellers but from juice and wellness food outlets, which provide similar products for similar demographics, and this should factor into seeking a location.

 🎯Find Good Franchises That Are Still AVAILABLE in Your Target Area (Free Tool)